How Common Is Bestiality and Zoophillia? Definitions, Facts, and Statistics

 - 85% of bestiality offenders are white, compared to 58% of the general US population.

-Definition of Bestiality and Zoophillia
+Definition of Bestiality and Zoophilia

 What is Bestiality

-What is Zoophillia
+What is Zoophilia

-The difference between Zoophillia and Bestiality
+The difference between Zoophilia and Bestiality

 What is it called when humans are attracted to animals?
 When humans are attracted to animals they have Zoophillia and are called zoophiles.